.

 A word or two about Islands.

-way.
+very practical way.
 Asia is physically joined to Europe.
-Africa connects

-to both Asia and Europe through land bridges.
-North America
+Africa connects to both Asia and Europe through land bridges.

-is technically separated right now, but has been connected frequently off
+North America is technically separated right now, but has been connected

+back and forth.
 Nowadays, this doesn’t seem terribly obvious.
-But there was

-a time when elephant species, mammoths and mastodons, roamed through four
+But there was a time when elephant species, mammoths and mastodons, roamed

-continents.
-Now they’re restricted to two species in corners of two
+through four continents.
+Now they’re restricted to two species in

-Once upon a time, apes species roamed in those areas.
+territory in between.
+Once upon a time, apes species roamed

 This ‘old world’ amounts to almost 40 million square miles.